 If history isn’t your thing you can still enjoy Athens and it’s culture through it’s food on an Athens Food Tour.

-6 – Athens has lots of activities and things to do!
+6 – There are lots of things to do in Athens!

 After a day of seeing the iconic sites, learning about the history of Athens and enjoying Athens nightlife you may wonder what else there is to do in Athens but there’s actually a lot of activities on offer in Athens.
 Plus you can even escape to the beach (more on that below!).